 Know your worth, be true to yourself and don’t be afraid to use your networks are all pieces of advice scholarship recipients have held onto from their mentoring experience years later.

-Designed to strengthen capability and amplify the impact of leaders in the not-for-profit sector, the McCarthy Mentoring NFP Executive Scholarship has successfully supported talented executives to achieve their career and leadership goals for the past 10 years.
-It is now open to applications, closing next Friday 6 May 2022.
+Designed to strengthen capability and amplify the impact of leaders in the not-for-profit sector, the annual McCarthy Mentoring NFP Executive Scholarship has successfully supported talented executives to achieve their career and leadership goals for the past 10 years.

 “It was life changing” says Karen Bevan, the first scholarship recipient who is now running her own strategy and coaching practice while mentoring at the Women’s & Girls Emergency Centre and serving on a range of boards.
 “It came at a time of significant transition so it was such a gift to develop some goals and have the accountability and support to see them through.
 I achieved my first goal to become a CEO within six months of the scholarship and I absolutely believe that it was the mentoring with Richard Spencer – which gave me such joy, confidence and wise counsel – that got me there.”